Closius/pair_wings/README.md

       the particular stock exchange to the local database.
 The collector can be run remotely (win, linux) as a demon with monitoring by Telegram bot.
 2. Use collected data for the local backtest: run the strategy from different starting points to collect metrics (profit/lose)
-   Why not use stock exchange simulator? - I'm not sure if is possible to simulate the market correct.
+   - Q: Why not use stock exchange simulator?
+   - A: I'm not sure if is possible to simulate the real market behavior correctly.
+     - There is no known strategy exist which can be 100% beneficial on [Brownian Motion](https://en.wikipedia.org/wiki/Brownian_motion).
+       So any strategy probably should use some properties, behavioral features of the coin (pair)
-      Pairs behavior might be different depending on the volume, number of traders, datetime, fundamental knowledge of the coin, and so on.
+     - Pairs behavior might be different depending on the volume, number of traders, datetime, fundamental knowledge of the coin, and so on.
        Testing on the historical real data gives more benefits.
+   - Idea: Maybe add the capability to test on Brownian Motion
 3. Visualize the data and the strategy backtesting progress (buy/sell).
 Seeded up, manageable demonstration how the strategy is working.
 4. Deploy strategy: to run it as a daemon on a remote machine (win, linux) with monitoring Telegram bot and managing (stop, start, edit some parameters and restart)